-A food culture column through the lens of diaspora, race, queerness, and community published online and in print at The Uniter.
+A food culture column, created through the lens of diaspora, race, queerness, and community, published online and in print at The Uniter.

 Through writing, the entanglements of food, cultural identity, home and romance are made evident.
 Embodying food metaphors or food stories with desire sparks visions of utopia.
 Sex is love-making is home-making.
 The body is a site of various kinds of intimacy.
 It is the material location of connection, longing, fulfillment, nourishment, healing and pleasure.